-When framing artwork with mat board, one of the questions that arises is how much space, exactly, should be left on all sides of the artwork.
-Different framers, artists and art lovers have different opinions: some like single mat boards with four equal borders, while others love the look of double or even triple mat boards.
-Yet another group prefers a different style: the bottom-weighted mat board.
+When framing artwork with mat board, one of the typical questions is about mat border size.
+Specifically, how wide should the borders of the mat board be?
+Framers, artists and art lovers all have different opinions.
+Some like single mat boards with four equal borders, while others love the look of double or even triple mat boards.
+There is also another classic style of framing art, which is the subject of this blog post today, the bottom-weighted mat board.

 What Is a Bottom-Weighted Mat?